wlamason/links/README.md

 - [mailtolink.me](https://mailtolink.me/) - A simple markup generator for mailto links that takes care of the formatting for you.
 Just fill out the email and copy your code.
 - [DiceBear Avatars](https://avatars.dicebear.com/) - Generate avatars.
 Also available as a free API!
 - [BrandColors](https://brandcolors.net/) - The biggest collection of official brand color codes around.
-- [Boltstream](https://github.com/benwilber/boltstream) - Live video streaming website and backend.
+- [Tune My Music](https://www.tunemymusic.com/) - Transfer your music library from any music service to any other you want!
+Supports Spotify, TIDAL, Apple Music, YouTube and many more.

 # Git
 - [git Cheat Sheet](https://the-awesome-git-cheat-sheet.com/)